KazakovDenis/flask-blog/README.md

     GH_REPO_ID="random_string4"
 ```
 Choose SQLite in SQLALCHEMY_DATABASE_URI of "config/config.py" or use PostgresQL.
-Look for [psycopg2](https://pypi.org/project/psycopg2/) to install the last and then create database and add a user.
+Look [psycopg2](https://pypi.org/project/psycopg2/) to install the last and then create a database and add a user.

 ### Starting
 Finally, start the project by executing: